 To the dismay of millions of EU citizens, the Commission missed its own deadline on introducing a proposed ban on cages in farming, while also failing to deliver proposals for the revision of the current legislation setting standards for on-farm animal welfare and the welfare of animals at slaughter.
-Ultimately, the only proposal the Commission published was a limited revision of the legislation of animal welfare during transport.
+Ultimately, the only proposal published was a limited revision of the legislation of animal welfare during transport.

-This dire drop in ambition and failure to deliver is common to many other urgent measures that had been announced under the guiding framework of the Farm to Fork Strategy as a coordinated and comprehensive pathway to sustainable food systems in the EU.
+This failure to deliver was common to many other urgent measures that had been announced under the guiding framework of the Farm to Fork Strategy as a coordinated and comprehensive pathway to sustainable food systems in the EU.